 Narvik offers a sterner challenge when compared with other gentler Norwegian resorts.
 Kids may find the slopes a little tricky to negotiate but for confident skiers, the runs here will offer plenty of fun!

-Where to stay: New to Narvik for winter 2022/23, the striking Camp 291 cabins offer you the chance to see the northern lights from the comfort of your own bed.
+Where to stay: The striking Camp 291 cabins offer you the chance to see the northern lights from the comfort of your own bed.
 With a wall-to-wall skylight in the master bedroom, you can fall asleep with the aurora dancing overhead.

-How to get there: To get to this arctic circle destination, take a connecting flight via Oslo to Harstard or Evenes before taking a fifty minute shuttle bus or private transfer to Narvik.
+How to get there: To get to this Arctic Circle destination, take a connecting flight via Oslo to Harstard / Evenes before taking a fifty minute shuttle bus or private transfer to Narvik.

 Our customers say: “A tiny resort with only 15 pistes and 6 lifts, but a unique and stunning backdrop with the lowest lift less than 100m above sea level.
 Gorgeous sunsets, the sky painted by the Northern Lights and brilliant base for hiking and dog sledding!” - Olly Bradford